ariargenta/ariargenta/README.md

 ```

 Hi!
 My name is Aria, welcome to my repo.
 I used to be a mechanic, I love to know how machines work at their core.
-I guess that's why I'm a bare metal programmer nowadays :metal:
+I guess that's why I'm a bare metal programmer and Open Source enthusiast nowadays :metal:

 ### What I know...
 ![Static Badge](https://img.shields.io/badge/C-blue?style=plastic&logo=C&logoColor=%23ffffff&labelColor=%23A8B9CC&color=%23A8B9CC)